Skip to content ↓

 A range of elements of classroom practice and school organisation that combine to give pupils the best chances of mastering mathematics.

 Mastering maths means acquiring a deep, long-term, secure and adaptable understanding of the subject.
-At any one point in a pupil’s journey through school, achieving mastery is taken to mean acquiring a solid enough understanding of the maths that’s been taught to enable him/her move on to more advanced material.
+At any one point in a pupil’s journey through school, achieving mastery is taken to mean acquiring a solid enough understanding of the maths that’s been taught to enable him/her to move on to more advanced material.

 NCETM (ncetm.org.uk)